-Time changes are NO fun for parents of babies and young children.
+Daylight savings and the spring forward time change is NO fun for parents when it comes to baby and toddler sleep.
 It always feels like as soon as you get your little one on a solid schedule, daylight savings seems to ruin everything!

 Fear not, my friends- this time change is actually MUCH less evil than its twin, the fall back time change.
 Your little one’s schedule is shifting later, not earlier.
 Nonetheless, because we WILL be shifting around our little ones’ schedules, you’re still going to want an action plan as to how to get their schedules back on track as quickly as possible.